material-extensions/vscode-material-icon-theme/README.md

 - **Hide Folder Arrows**: Hides the arrows next to the folder icons.

-- **Configure Icon Packs**: Select an icon pack that enables additional icons (e.g. for Angular, React, Ngrx)
+- **Configure Icon Packs**: Select an icon pack that enables additional icons (e.g. for Angular, React, Ngrx).

 - **Activate Icon Theme**: Activate the icon theme.